ASA 103, Basic Coastal Cruising

 34. Perform a radio check using a working channel on the VHF radio.

-35. Visually pilot the practice vessel in and out of a harbor, correlating nautical chart symbols to actual landmarks and aids to navigation.
+35. Visually pilot the training vessel in and out of a harbor, correlating nautical chart symbols to actual landmarks and aids to navigation.

 36. Steer a compass course (+/- 5 degrees) under power for a minimum of five minutes.